LGBTQ rights in Russia: Viewpoints of political parties

-The federal law banning LGBT propaganda among minors was passed unanimously by the Russian Duma; as the bill amended an existing child protection law, it is difficult to know whether or not all of the MPs, and their respective political parties, supported every aspect of the bill or not.
-A few political parties without members in the Duma have expressed some limited support for LGBT rights.
+The federal law banning LGBTQ propaganda among minors was passed unanimously by the Russian Duma; as the bill amended an existing child protection law, it is difficult to know whether or not all of the MPs, and their respective political parties, supported every aspect of the bill or not.
+A few political parties without members in the Duma have expressed some limited support for LGBTQ rights.

 Yabloko is a member of the Liberal International, and has organised public demonstrations against intolerance under the banner of building a "Russia without pogroms".

 The Libertarian Party of Russia, formed in 2007, has objected to the government ban on "gay propaganda" as a violation of people's right to freedom of speech.

 In 2016, two openly gay men ran for seats in the Russian duma.
 While they admit that they probably will not win a seat, they were supported by a liberal coalition.
 They are also probably the first openly gay candidates to run for seats in the Russian parliament.

-The LGBT rights organisation Gayrussia.ru has been monitoring homophobic political parties since 2011.
+The LGBTQ rights organisation Gayrussia.ru has been monitoring homophobic political parties since 2011.
 In the middle of 2013 their list included: United Russia, Communist Party of Russian Federation, Narodnaya Volya, National Bolshevik Party, National Bolshevik Front, Patriots of Russia, Eurasian Youth Union and Fair Russia.

 President Vladimir Putin has used the existence of transgender rights in other countries as justification for the potential deployment of nuclear weapons against Ukraine.
 In a speech given on September 30, 2022, Putin said "Do we want things that lead to degradation and extinction to be imposed on children from elementary school?
 Do we want them to be taught that instead of men and women, there are supposedly some other genders and to be offered sex-change surgeries?
 This is unacceptable to us." before following up by stating that Russia would be willing to use "all means at our disposal" against Ukraine, and saying that the United States "created a precedent" when it used nuclear weapons against Japan in 1945, mirroring comments by other Russian officials that nuclear weapons were on the table.